→ Watch the performance here

 Sun Gate: Ha‘amonga a Maui is a live-streamed durational performance by artist Kalisolaite ‘Uhila with Ha‘amonga a Maui, the Burden of Maui, a 13th-century gateway stone threshold on the Eastern shore of Tonga.
 The gateway was once used by ancient Polynesians as a sundial for the shadow it casts and the marks on the surface bear witness to this story.
 Moana Nui A Kiwa stories of Maui often reflect the trials that occur when humanity goes out of sync with natural rhythms, just as today as we face climate change and the effects of increasing cyclones and sea level rise, which disproportionately affect island nations such as Tonga.

-On the Autumn equinox, 20 March 2023, the sun moves north across the celestial equator and day and night are of exactly equal length.
+On the Autumn equinox, 21 March 2023, the sun moves north across the celestial equator and day and night are of exactly equal length.
 This event will be registered in Tonga by Ha‘amonga a Maui and the long shadow it casts and by ‘Uhila’s own body.
 He will be stationed in Tonga at the gateway of Ha‘amonga a Maui in counterpoint to this monument.
-His body will attune to the lengthening shadows over a day; the sun in Tonga sits straight on the forehead in the afternoon then moves to cast shadows over an eight-hour period.
+His body will attune to the lengthening shadows over a day; the sun in Tonga sits straight on the forehead in the afternoon then moves to cast shadows until sunset.

 About Kalisolaite ‘Uhila